On Sunday Megan and I got back from our mid-year holiday. We only took three days leave, but we felt like we crammed a lot into that time.

 We had a great day of skiing, and bailed at about 2:30 to head back to Auckland.
 We arrived at about 8:30 completely exhausted, just the way you should be when you get back from a holiday I guess.

-The Writing is a constant source of inspiration and knowledge.
-Thank you!
+The Writing is a constant source of inspiration and knowledge for me.
+I can’t thank you enough.

-This Writing is a treasure trove of knowledge.
-Thank you for The contributions!
+This post was a breath of fresh air.
+Thank you for The unique insights!